pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @vmware-tanzu/tdp-plugin-auth-backend

+The following sections describe the package.

 ### Class SignInProviderSurface

-Register additional Auth Providers.
+You can use this class to register additional Auth Providers.

 [https://backstage.io/docs/auth/add-auth-provider](https://backstage.io/docs/auth/add-auth-provider)

 #### Methods

+The package has the following methods.

 ##### add(signInProvider: SignInProvider): void

-Register an additional Auth Provider.

-Last named Auth Provider wins.
+This method registers an additional Auth Provider.
+The Auth Provider named last wins.

 | Parameter        | Type           | Description                                                                   |
 |------------------|----------------|-------------------------------------------------------------------------------|